 Kentucky Falls Makes Me Smile

 While, it may not have seemed like the best time of year to go as most of the trees wouldn’t overwhelm me with their summertime greens or blind me with fall’s ruby reds, but I couldn’t help myself.
-I so badly wanted to start 2014 outside enjoying the unseasonably dry weather we had in early January, and Kentucky Falls had been on my to-do list for way too long.
+I so badly wanted to start the new year outside enjoying the unseasonably dry weather we had in early January, and Kentucky Falls had been on my to-do list for way too long.

 So off I went with my friends, Jill and Jesse.